uucidl/pre.uumu/README.md

 - The win32 implementation deals with recursive main loops using Windows coroutine/fiber API.
 On Macos, there are examples of people doing the same: @url{https://github.com/tomaka/winit/issues/219}

+@todo @idea in the same spirit of the redundant converted time values found in the main part of the api, it would be logical to precompute the number of frames of interleaved samples and put it in the audiobuffer structure